-Telecom companies provide the technology that ties together our increasingly connected world.
-Companies in this sector provide phone, internet, and television services and the infrastructure to support them.
+Telecom companies provide the technology that links our increasingly connected world.
+Companies in the sector offer phone, internet, and television services, along with the infrastructure to support them.

 The telecom industry is rapidly changing in the current economic climate.
 Find the latest information in the newsfeed at the end of this article.

 Three companies stand out as telecom industry leaders:

 Verizon Communications (NYSE:VZ) is the largest wireless carrier in the U.S. Its scale produces excellent free cash flow and superior gross margins.
 Verizon’s cash flow consistently exceeds its dividend payment, which enables the company to maintain an attractive dividend yield.
 And, with the recurring nature of its revenue, Verizon is unlikely to see a significant drop in cash flow anytime soon.

 Verizon’s management has also maintained its debt at manageable levels, unlike many competitors that have relied on leverage to fund acquisitions.
 The company has a wireline business, but it has been divesting its assets over the past several years to raise cash and expand its wireless business.